Transmission Rebuild vs. Remanufactured Transmission

-First of all, what’s the difference between a transmission rebuild vs. remanufacture?
+What’s the difference between a transmission rebuild and a remanufactured transmission?
 Rebuilding a transmission is an in-depth process that requires a significant amount of labor.
 This involves removing the transmission, inspecting, cleaning and replacing “hard” parts and then reassembling the transmission as a completed unit with all of its “soft parts” or seals, gaskets, clutches, and bands.
 At the end of the day, this process requires a specialist.

 A remanufactured transmission or “reman” is the same as a rebuilt transmission, but the work has already been completed by a remanufacturer to factory or “OEM” specifications.
 A team of specialists typically complete this work.
 They’re the ones who tear down and inspect all the components of the transmission, replace hard and soft parts and then reassemble it as a completed unit.
 This completed unit then sits on a shelf in a warehouse, waiting for installation into a vehicle.